-Presentation by Yongsong Yang (Huawei) on “TGaq Protocol Name” (0260r1)
+Presentation by Yungsong Yang (Huawei) on “TGaq Protocol Name” (11-14-0260r1)

-Yongsong Yang (Huawei) presented the document.
+Yungsong Yang (Huawei) presented the document.
 He mentioned that this was presented in teleconference and 4 options were discussed: PADP, PAMP, PAQP.
-Straw poll result shows that PADP have most votes.
+Straw poll result shows that PADP has the most votes.

 Straw poll: “Do you support that TGaq members start to use Pre-association Discovery Protocol (PADP) as the TGaq protocol name (and acronym) in their technical proposals and amendment text proposals, to facilitate common understanding in submissions, discussions, and amendment text drafting?”